 As long as you’ve grown your email list the right way and nurtured it over time, your email list is generally the most likely place fans will make purchases from you.
 Additionally the fans that make purchases from you will generally have to give you an email address to checkout on your store, so your list is also where you’ll reach out to your existing customers.

 How do you actually send people emails though?
 Well, this is where an email platform comes in.
 Sometimes this is referred to as a CRM (customer relationship management) tool.
 Technically not all email platforms are CRM’s, but nowadays most email platforms also function as CRM’s.

 Email platforms provide you with a method to collect emails, store all of your emails, segment them into different groups, and write beautiful emails to those people in manual or automated ways.
 You don’t want to be writing personal messages in Gmail and BCCing everyone (and often this doesn’t work with more than a small group of people).

 I use something called Drip, which is amazing for integrating with other services and segmenting / automating my list.
-However it’s quite expensive and offers no free tier (but it does have a free trial).
+However it’s kind of expensive and offers no free tier (but it does have a free trial).
 There are plenty of email platforms that provide free tiers that provide enough functionality for you to start, but simply limit you by how many emails you can send or how many subscribers you can have.